pygame/pygame/docs/reST/index.rst

 :doc:`Sprite Module Introduction <tut/SpriteIntro>`
   Pygame includes a higher level sprite module to help organize games.
   The sprite module includes several classes that help manage details found in almost all games types.
-  The Sprite classes are a bit more advanced than the regular Pygame modules, and need more understanding to be properly used.
+  The Sprite classes are a bit more advanced than the regular pygame modules, and need more understanding to be properly used.

 :doc:`Surfarray Introduction <tut/SurfarrayIntro>`